tiabc/jobsrunner/README.md

 	// The second variable is the cancel function which can finish jobrunner. ctx, _ := context.WithCancel(context.Background())

-	// Note that this call blocks the execution. r.Run(ctx)
+	// This call blocks the execution until the context is cancelled. r.Run(ctx)
 }
 ```